 *Additional people are $225 each + food up to a maximum group of six.
 Your trip includes all meals, paddling and camp gear (kayak, paddle, pfd, tent) . ** see my Notes on Food below

-Spending the whole day and night creates an entirely different relationship with the environment and your group.
+Spending the whole day kayaking and the whole night in camp creates an entirely different relationship with the environment and your group.

-We can supply higher-end camping with our 18 ft powerboat, "EndorFIN" to allow more comfort and convenience than we can carry ourselves in kayaks (like lanterns, chairs/stools, etc & food coolers).
+We can supply higher-end camping with our 18 ft powerboat, "EndorFIN" to allow more comfort and convenience than we can carry ourselves while kayaking (like lanterns, chairs/stools, etc & food coolers).
 We can even get you to more remote islands where your kayaks are waiting.
 Call for details and pricing to accommodate your vision.

-There's nothing like a fire under the stars, the sounds and smells of the tide and waves to remind you of your connections.
+There's nothing like a fire under the stars, the sounds and smells of the tide and waves to remind you of your connections and the value of kayaking to a camp.

 Cooking in camp is a traditional and enjoyable part of guiding ... plus we gotta eat!
 But the menu that you hope for can vary from survival to spectacular.
 It's your choice and depends on our goals for the trip.
 Your choices will influence pricing because "classic" camp food tends to be basic.
 It's tasty as can be, but its also lightweight and compact, less perishable, less costly, needs less refrigeration and is less challenging to find.
 That's why the old-timers (and modern-